 If you have dropping through the software, please speak to a tournament official.

 Tournament structure is listed in each tournament's details.
 If you have any questions, please reach out to Star City Games staff.

 Swiss Pairings System

 Most Star City Games® events are run using the Swiss pairings system, which allows each participant to play in every round of the tournament if they wish to do so.
-Each round, your pairings are based on your current record, ensuring that your opponent will always have a record similar to your own.
+Each round, players are paired with another player with a similar record that they have not played before in the event.

 All on-demand booster drafts are run as single-elimination events, in which players are eliminated from the tournament upon losing a match.